Membership Guides: How to start a Humanist organization

 As the only international mechanism to address all countries and all human rights, the UPR encourages engagement from civil society to help examine the situation for human rights in each country every four years.

-Using our briefing, Humanists International Member Organisations can make submissions on their own country into this process and make sure the concerns of humanists are on the international human rights agenda.
+Using our briefing, Humanists International Members and Associates can make submissions on their own country into this process and make sure the concerns of humanists are on the international human rights agenda.

 Humanists International will link older, more established Member Organisations (Branch partners) with newer and developing Member Organisations (Root partners) in “twinning” arrangements that will benefit the organisations with some or all of: